Lake Eyre -Kati Thanda is in South Australia’s outback.

 The campground can get busy here, but whenever we’ve stayed, so it’s a good idea to arrive early.

-The current fees for the campground (2016) are $12 per adult, with children free.
+The current fees for the campground are $12.50 per adult, with children half price.

 As well as the hot tub, Coward Springs has showers and toilets, camel tours (during winter), a small museum and several walks.
 If you’re into birdwatching then it’s a must!